fantastic001/blog/_posts/2017-12-24-functional-programming.markdown

 Introduction to Haskell
 =======================

-Haskell is purely functional programing language.
-This means that functions recieve parameters, do not modify them and always return result.
+Haskell is purely functional programming language.
+This means that functions receive parameters, do not modify them and always return result.
 This also means that function themselves are first class objects meaning that functions can be passed as parameters and returned as result.